GoogleCloudPlatform/spanner-migration-tool/sources/csv/README.md

 database with Schema already exists and HarbourBridge loads the data for you.

-To run HarbourBridge to migrate CSVs, it should be used only with the data subcommand.
-It also requires a manifest file as an input which has Table names, Column names and Data types of your Spanner schema.
+To migrate CSVs via HarbourBridge, provide a manifest file and run it with the data subcommand.

 ### Manifest File
-The manifest file should be a list of JSONs containing each table's information.
+The manifest file should be a list of JSONs containing each table's information including Table names, Column names and Data types of your Spanner schema..
 Each item should contain the fields:
 - `"table_name"`: The name of the table, identical to the corresponding table name in your Spanner schema.
 - `"file_patterns"`: A list of the CSV file paths that contain data for that